wgyzhnjq/fast_io/readme.md

 | fast_io::c_file                |      0.092490191s       |   0.104545535s        | Thread Safe.
 I hacked glibc's FILE* implementation   |
 | fast_io::filebuf_file          |      0.052251608s       |   0.06655806s         | I hacked libstdc++'s streambuf/filebuf implementation|

 You can see fast_io can also boost the performance of existing facilities for 10x!
 Yes, it can even improve FILE* and fstream's performance for 10x depending on platforms since I use concepts to abstract them all. fmtlib actually slows down I/O performance.
-In general, fmtlib and charconv fucking sucks.

 2. Output 10M double in round-trip mode with Ryu algorithm